qfpl/blog/content/drafts/nix/building-things-with-nix.md

 This is a function that takes two arguments and produces a derivation - and the derivation is what we are after.

 There is a function in the Nix package set named `callPackage` that is helpful here.
-The `callPackage` function will fill in missing arguments if the argument names match the names of packages from the Nix package set.
+The `callPackage` function will fill in missing arguments to functions, provided that the argument names match the names of packages from the Nix package set.

 We can write `default.nix` to demonstrate this:
 ```
+let
-{ nixpkgs ? import <nixpgkgs> {} }:
+  nixpkgs = import <nixpkgs> {};
+in
   nixpkgs.callPackage ./hello.nix {}
 ```

 The missing arguments to `hello.nix` have been filled in by `callPackage`, and so `default.nix` gives us a derivation.